 There were 2 phone rooms available and both full so one guest was standing near the restrooms to talk and another guest was just on the phone in the lounge.

 Though quite small I think the effort was there.
 I did see a family using it and think it is a great option for families with small children.
 The room is a small room with a half glass wall just off the main lounge area.

-Quite a nice bonus to the Alaska lounge LAX was that there were restrooms built in.
+Quite a nice bonus to the Alaska lounge LAX was that there were restrooms built-in.
 They were very well kept and had everything you would need and more.
-There were hand towels, tissues, ear bugs and cotton buds.
-They also had nice had wash as well as hand cream.
+There were hand towels, tissues, earbuds and cotton buds.
+They also had a very nice hand wash as well as a luxury hand cream.

 While the internet speeds aren’t as good as we have experienced before, it was still good enough to browse the internet and get some work done.
 While I managed to get on, some sights were blocked for me.
 Cora had trouble connecting her phone and the site was saying it was unauthorised.

 The staff service was quite indistinctive here.
 When ordering the food at the bar the guy serving was a little too interested in one customer.
 I felt he could have been a little quicker and a little more apologetic to the other people waiting to be served.

 The other staff members who were cleaning up were very polite and proactive in cleaning and replenishing food.

 In conclusion, what I believe lets the Alaska lounge LAX down is the food and space.
 While the lounge is meant to feel cosy I think they had unfortunately made some of the seating a little unsociable.

 Some of the seats were in lines and not collectively put together for couples which meant they were sat looking at someone else.
 If you have read or experienced Aspire lounge at Manchester you may notice that the service, setting and overall experience is quite different to the Alaska lounge LAX.